gnolang/dsocial/README.md

 # Test from command line

-To install gnokey, gnofaucet etc., in the gno repo in gno/gno.land enter:
+To install gnokey in the gno repo in gno/gno.land enter:

     make install